 Instant Pot Oxtail Soup

-Instant Pot oxtail soup with a rich tomato based stew sauce is pure comfort food.
+Instant Pot oxtail soup with vegetables and a rich tomato based stew sauce is pure comfort food.
 Make in your Crockpot Express or Ninja Foodi for dinner

 Equipment